yh712/DataWrangling/project_code.md

 Some observations from model selections:

-  - After removing bedrooms, sqft\_lot15 from the model, both new stepwise models still maintain the same r squared as the final log model.
+  - After removing bedrooms, sqft\_lot15 from the model, both forward and backward stepwise models still maintain the same r squared as the final log model.
-  - Both model remove bedrooms, sqft\_lot15, indicating that these features are less important than others.
+  - Both models remove bedrooms, sqft\_lot15, indicating that these features are possibly less important than others on the house price.

 ## Conclusion & Improvement

-1. The regression model improves a lot when some features are converted into categorical types.
+1. The regression model improves a lot when some features are converted into categorical or ordinal types.
 2. In real world data, some variables such as prices often needs to be scaled in order to fit the model better.
 3. By adding new variables, the model can be more meaningful even